mongodb/specifications/source/crud/bulk-write.md

 Unlike the other result types, `InsertOneResult` contains an `insertedId` field that is generated driver-side, either by recording the `_id` field present in the user's insert document or creating and adding one.
-Drivers MUST only record these `insertedId`s in a `BulkWriteResult` when a successful response for the insert operation (i.e. `{ "ok": 1, "n": 1 }`) is received in the results cursor.
+Drivers MUST only record these `insertedId` values in a `BulkWriteResult` when a successful response for the insert operation (i.e. `{ "ok": 1, "n": 1 }`) is received in the results cursor.
 This ensures that drivers only report an `insertedId` when it is confirmed that the insert succeeded.